 Testing is required for all students seeking early college (dual) enrollment.

 Florida Statute, Section 1007.271 describes the early college (dual) enrollment program as the matriculation of an eligible secondary student or home education student in postsecondary courses that can be applied toward a career and technical certificate, or an associate or baccalaureate degree.
 The credits that students earn must be used toward both high school graduation and be acceptable toward the technical certificate, associate, or baccalaureate degree.
 The Florida Board of Education has identified a list of courses that high schools shall accept toward meeting the high school graduation requirements.
 Additionally, Miami Dade College and Miami-Dade County Public Schools have agreed on a number of courses as available for dual enrollment.
 The list of eligible courses, which includes the respective reading, writing, and mathematics placement testing level requirements are available at www.mdc.edu/asa/dual_enrollment.asp#courses.
 All courses on the approved list, except for SLS 1401, SLS 1505, and SLS 1510 require college-ready placement status in reading and writing.
 The developmental education testing exemptions do not apply to dual enrollment students.

-Early college (dual) enrollment students must pass the appropriate sections of the FCAT 2.0 (Grade 10), CPT/PERT, ACT, or SAT to enroll in college credit courses requiring competency in the associated placement area.
+Early college (dual) enrollment students in grades 6 through 12 must pass the appropriate sections of the FCAT 2.0 (Grade 10), CPT/PERT, ACT, or SAT to enroll in college credit courses requiring competency in the associated placement area.
 (Refer to Degree Programs or College Credit Certificate Programs)

 Students who are deficient in writing and/or reading skills may not enroll in college credit English courses or other college credit courses on the approved list, except for SLS 1401, SLS 1505, and SLS 1510.